twalmsley/FoundationOntology/README.md

 ## Reference

 A set of Java Records implementing most of the interfaces.
 These implementations can be used in applications or other implementations can be developed and used instead.

+## Units

+Defines some standard units for ScalarValues and MonetaryValues.